arrakib-dev/wedhibi/README.md

 Project and Task Management web application.
 Similar to Asana

 # Database
-For database to work a *db.json* is required inthe roor directory.
-Smaple json:
+For database to work a *db.json* is required in the root directory. sample json:
 ```
 {
   "dbUrl": "your mongo db url",